anualabi/kisi-app/README.md

 The features implemented are as follows:

-- Retrieve a list of groups for the user
+- Retrieve a list of groups for the user.
 - Show the list of locks associated with a group.
+- Implement assigning a new lock to a group.

 ## How To Use